CrayLabs/SmartSim/doc/orchestrator.rst

 .. code-block:: python

-  from smartredis import ConfigOptions, Client, log_data
+  from smartredis import ConfigOptions, Client

-The SmartRedis ``log_data`` will be used to monitor the application status through the course of the Experiment.

 Initialize the Clients
 ^^^^^^^^^^^^^^^^^^^^^^